The Rhythm of English

 Rather than thinking about the syllables themselves, this distinctive English rhythm is all about the gaps between the syllables.

 All the gaps between syllables last for roughly the same length of time because the sentence is stressed-timed.
-This is how the natural rhythm of English is created and it is how native listeners can understand the sentences so quickly.
+This is how the natural rhythm of English is created and it is how native listeners can understand the sentences so quickly, even if they miss some of the words.

 The Rhythm of English for Native Speakers